The catalog describes all tracks available within a MOQ broadcast.

 Overview

-The catalog is a special track in moq-msf that contains a JSON description of all available media tracks, their properties, and relationships.
+The catalog is a special track in moq-msf that carries a JSON description of all available media tracks, their properties, and relationships.
 It supports live updates via delta encoding.
+The format now tracks MSF draft-01 (published June 2 2026); the field set below reflects the -01 schema and the editorial sprint (PRs #157–#177) that fed into it.

 Structure